Planner

 The Planner supports two scaling modes that can run independently or together:

-• Throughput-based scaling: Uses pre-deployment profiling data and traffic prediction to compute the replica count needed to meet TTFT and ITL targets.
+• Throughput-based scaling: Uses pre-deployment engine performance data (from self-benchmark or profiler) and traffic prediction to compute the replica count needed to meet TTFT and ITL targets.
 Adjusts on a longer interval (default 180s).
 This is the primary mode for production deployments.

-• Load-based scaling (Experimental): Uses real-time per-worker load metrics (active prefill tokens, active KV blocks) from the router and fits an online linear regression to make scaling decisions.
-No profiling data required.
+• Load-based scaling: Uses ForwardPassMetrics (FPM) from the Dynamo event plane and fits an online linear regression to make scaling decisions.
+No pre-deployment data or KV Router required.
 Adjusts on a short interval (default 5s) to respond quickly to bursts.

 When both modes are enabled, throughput-based scaling provides a capacity floor (long-term planning) while load-based scaling handles real-time adjustments above that floor.